 - Don’t hurry.
 Always remember the more you hurry, the more you make mistakes.
 That’s why the first hack is never to hurry while cooking any delicious dish.
 Allot enough time for cooking.

-- Before going to the main cooking process, make ready all your essential ingredients and kitchen utensils (grill, pan, tong, charcoal, wood chips or chunk, a source of electricity, water, etc.) beside your hand.
+- Before going to the main cooking process, prepare all your essential ingredients and kitchen utensils (grill, pan, tong, charcoal, wood chips or chunk, a source of electricity, water, etc.) beside your hand.
 It’s a huge mistake not to prepare everything.

 - Keep cleaning your cooking area because the untidy cooking space looks odd and it is very unhygienic.
 Even it breaks your concentration from cooking.
 Then you make mistakes.